krachzack/atolla/protocol/doc/Atolla Protocol.md

 borrowing, are never communicated back and assumed to be the default case.
 Fails communicate the type of error and which message caused it, but no human-readable descriptions of the error.

+## Security
+Here are some recommendations for implementors to provide some mimimum security:

+* check lengths sent by clients for overflows before using them to access memory.

 ## Changelog